Don't like to read?

 President Trump’s Twitter feed is filled with untruths and contradictions.
 On the last day of July 2018, 20 months into his unique presidency, he added a post that has people asking what does that even mean?
-In his tweet, he dragged out current and old-ish gripes, then continued to spew anger against Democrats.
+He dragged out current and old-ish gripes in his tweet, then continued to spew anger against Democrats.

 When Trump trots out “wicked Hillary” in his posts and suggests she should be the one Mueller investigates, it seems as though he is feeling particularly vulnerable.
 Furthermore, what tweet would be complete without some kind of dig directed at the Democrats?
 His more impressive accusations against liberal leftists come in the form of passive-aggressive language.